In modern times, Diamonds are popular as a symbol of relationships. But like relationships, no two diamonds are same.

-Natural Diamonds, which are created by mother nature, mined by humans and then brought to their real charm are the ones which allure and mesmerize the gemstone industry.
+Natural Diamonds, which creates by mother nature, mine by humans and then comes to their real charm are the ones which allure and mesmerize the gemstone industry.

-Because of huge shortages of industrial diamonds in war and other areas, ASEA, GE and De Beers embarked into the world’s most wanted scientific breakthrough of producing Synthetic Industrial Diamonds in 1956.
+Because of huge shortages of industrial diamonds in war and other areas, ASEA, GE, and De Beers embarked into the world’s most wanted scientific breakthrough of producing Synthetic Industrial Diamonds in 1956.

 How Are Synthetic Diamonds Made?

-Genesis, one of the world’s largest synthetic diamond manufacturers uses both the HPHT as well as CVD technique, whereas the SCIO Diamond Technology Corporation, which bought over synthetic diamond trailblazer Apollo Diamond Inc. uses CVD Method.
+Genesis, one of the world’s largest synthetic diamond manufacturers uses both the HPHT as well as CVD technique.
+Whereas the SCIO Diamond Technology Corporation, which bought over synthetic diamond trailblazer Apollo Diamond Inc. uses CVD Method.

-De Beers Group, one of the world’s leading natural diamond miners, is well advanced with synthetic diamond technology.
+De Beers Group, one of the world’s leading natural diamond miners, is advance with synthetic diamond technology.
 Its manufacturing unit called “ Element Six “ uses both HPHT as well as CVD techniques.

 Japan’s Sumitomo Corporation continues to manufacture large crystal synthetic diamonds today.
-Research Establishments like the Carnegie Institute also produce synthetic diamonds and also introduce new technologies and innovations in synthetic diamond making.
+Research Establishments like the Carnegie Institute also produce synthetic diamonds.
+They also introduce new technologies and innovations in the synthetic diamond making.

 While the HPHT method mimics the conditions found in nature to produce a diamond, CVD system uses relatively lower temperature and pressure to grow on a substrate a flat sheet of diamond that can be allowed to grow thick.

-While these flat sheets can be cut into gemstones later, the CVD technique’s biggest potential lies in the high end and military electronics market as advanced heat-sinks and microchip substrates.
+While these flat sheets can cut into gemstones later, the CVD technique’s biggest potential lies in the high end and military electronics market as advance heat-sinks and microchip substrates.

-So now it becomes clear that to make a synthetic diamond charm and dazzle like a real one,it requires a lot of effort and advanced technology.
+So now it becomes clear that to make a synthetic diamond charm and dazzle like a real one.
+It requires a lot of effort and advanced technology.